Dr Disrespect earns 'Warzone 2' ban for in-game disrespect

 Dr Disrespect has had his Call of Duty account banned for seven days due to the use of offensive language in Warzone 2‘s proximity chat.

-Streaming Modern Warfare 2 last week (November 23), Dr Disrespect (AKA Guy Breahm) told his viewers that he should “probably chill” with the proximity chat due to the fact he was using somebody else’s account.
+Streaming Warzone 2.0 last week (November 23), Dr Disrespect (AKA Guy Breahm) told his viewers that he should “probably chill” with the proximity chat due to the fact he was using somebody else’s account.
 “They banned my other one for seven days for proximity chat use, believe it or not,” he said.

 Over the course of the stream, Dr Disrespect revealed that he’d been banned for calling someone a “pussy”, violating Call Of Duty‘s new code of conduct which explicitly targets “derogatory comments based on gender identity”.
-He then accused the Modern Warfare 2 community team of “making an example” out of him.
+He then accused the Warzone 2.0 community team of “making an example” out of him.

 ”You’re going to ban me right before a $100,000 (£83,190) tournament for seven days?
 Over a fucking clip… it’s insane how out-of-touch these people are,” he continued.